401 Water Quality Certification

 Jefferson City, MO 65102-0176

-A certification costs $75.
-(A blanket authorization costs nothing.)
-You will receive an invoice along with the certification decision letter.
+You will receive an invoice for the appropriate fee per 10 CSR 20-6.011(2)(I) along with the certification decision letter.
 Please do not send a check until the invoice is mailed to you.
 The invoice contains information on how to make payment.
 Payment must be received within 10 days of receipt of the certification decision letter (15 days for government agencies).
-Upon receipt of the fee, a copy of the certification will be mailed to the appropriate office of the Corps of Engineers to inform them the certification is now in effect and final.
+Upon receipt of the fee, the department will notify the appropriate office of the Corps of Engineers to inform them the certification is now in effect and final.

 How can I get more information on 404 permits or 401 certifications?